 Red cabbage is healthy, thrifty and robust, so why it remains such an underrated ingredient is beyond us.
 Part of the problem may be that the tightly-packed sphere yields so many layers it’s sometimes hard to know how to use up a whole one.
-We've put together some ideas for you, from festive side dishes to standalone meals.

-Choose the best red cabbage by selecting one that feels heavy, is bright and has crisp leaves.
+- Choose the best red cabbage by selecting one that feels heavy, is bright and has crisp leaves.
 Avoid any that have puffy leaves or outer layers removed.

-Red cabbages are easy to prepare.
+- Red cabbages are easy to prepare.
 Strip off the outer leaves, wash, then slice into quarters, cut out the hard central core on each, then chop or shred.

-Lock in the colour by adding a touch of vinegar when cooking red cabbage in water.
+- Lock in the colour by adding a touch of vinegar when cooking red cabbage in water.
 This stops the lovely deep purple hue from running.

-Don’t be too heavy-handed with red cabbage.
+- Don’t be too heavy-handed with red cabbage.
 A lot of its frumpy reputation comes from it being over-pickled or boiled for an eon.
 Although it’s a sturdy vegetable it’s not invincible…

-Go raw.
+- Go raw.
 Lock in nutrients by eating your cabbage uncooked in salads.
 Just make sure you slice it very finely.

-Our top 10 red cabbage recipes
+Top 10 red cabbage recipes

-Shop bought red cabbage can sometimes be too sharp and vinegary.
+Shop-bought pickled red cabbage can sometimes be too sharp and vinegary.
 Our homemade version uses less abrasive cider vinegar.
 As it keeps for a month, it makes a nice addition to a Christmas hamper.